Anti-austerity strikes sweep Europe

 "I'm on strike because those who work are basically being blackmailed into sacrificing more and more in the name of debt reduction, which is a big lie," said Daniel Santos de Jesus, 43, who teaches architecture at the Lisbon Technical University.

 Some 5 million people, or 22 percent of the workforce, are union members in Spain.
-In Portugal about a quarter of the 5.5 million strong workforce is unionized.
+In Portugal about a quarter of the 5.5 million strong workforce is unionised.

 Major demonstrations were planned for the evening in Madrid, Lisbon, Barcelona and other cities.